-Google Inc. (GOOG) is close to buying facial-recognition software maker Viewdle for about $45 million, according to two people familiar with the matter.
+Google Inc. (GOOG:US) is close to buying facial-recognition software maker Viewdle for about $45 million, according to two people familiar with the matter.

 Viewdle’s 36 employees, mostly based in the Ukraine, will join Google, said the people, who asked not to be named because the deal has yet to be made public.
 Google will announce the acquisition as early as tomorrow, they said.